gohugoio/hugo/content/templates/menu-templates.md

 ## Section Menu for Lazy Bloggers

-To enable this menu, add the following to your site `config`:
+To enable this menu, configure `sectionPagesMenu` in your site `config`:

 ```
 SectionPagesMenu = "main"